About Senator Toomey

 In this first two years in the Senate, Sen. Toomey introduced a 10-year balanced budget proposal.
 His idea received more votes in the Senate than any other budget plan in 2011.

-The senator serves on the Finance; Banking; Budget; and Joint Economic committees.
+The senator serves on the Finance; Banking; and Budget committees.
 Sen. Toomey is the chairman of the Senate Steering Committee - the coalition of Republican senators that advocates for innovative, conservative policies.

 He previously served on the Joint Select Committee on Deficit Reduction.